tundeOlagunju/cloudflare-internship-fullstack-app-solution/README.md

 ## Router Application
  A Faas serverless application built and deployed with Cloudflare Workers API.
 This project is a solution to the cloudflare internship application tasks.
-This project teaches me how to write applications with the Cloudflare Workers API, manage and develop them using the command-line tool Wrangler, and deploy them to the free workers.dev deployment playground.
+This project taught me how to write applications with the Cloudflare Workers API, manage and develop them using the command-line tool Wrangler, and deploy them to the free workers.dev deployment playground.

 ### Description